act-rules/act-rules.github.io/_rules/object-has-accessible-name-8fc3b6.md

 Each target element has an [accessible name][] that is not empty (`""`).

-## Assumptions

-_There are currently no assumptions_

-## Accessibility Support

-Some screen readers announce `object` elements even if they do not have an accessible name, while other skip the element.
-If an `object` is used to render decorative content, to ensure it is [marked as decorative][] and can be ignored by all major screen readers a presentational role is necessary.

-The [MIME type][] of the resource embedded in the `data` attribute impacts how the [accessible name][] of the `object` is computed.
-For example, `object` embedding [image MIME type][] may use their `alt` attribute to compute their [accessible name][], but `object` embedding [audio or video MIME types][] may not.
-An `object` does not officially support the use of an `alt` so this may behave differently according to the browser used.

 ## Background

 Testing that the [accessible name][] describes the purpose of the `object` element is not part of this rule and must be tested separately.